How to register a death

 If the death took place outside of North Somerset

-If you're registering a death from outside North Somerset or Somerset, it should be registered at a register office in the district where the death occurred.
+If you're registering a death from outside North Somerset or Somerset, it should be registered in the district where the death occurred.
 If you cannot get there, you can register the death ‘by declaration’ at any register office in England and Wales.
 This means that the details you give to the registrar will be sent to the correct district to be registered.

 You can then apply directly to the registering office for certificates.